-Welcome to the Molecular Oncology Laboratory.
-Now that you've made it here, read the following very carefully and adjust your personal egos/habits accordingly to avoid being "unfairly" accused.
-Remember that the Rule No 1 is that you will be blamed for ANYTHING and EVERYTHING that goes wrong in the lab during your first months here unless there is someone else newer.
+Welcome to the Molecular Genetics lab.
+Now that you've made it here, read the following and the pages that follow very carefully and adjust your personal egos/habits accordingly to avoid being "unfairly" accused.
+You need to remember that the Rule No 1. is that you will be blamed for ANYTHING and EVERYTHING that goes wrong in the lab during your first months here unless there is someone else newer.